Community engagement is at the heart of the NP arrangements.

 including attendance at local events, gala days and community

-of action on local priority themes such as the environment or
+holding of weeks of action on local priority themes such as the

 Social Media Tools